cosmos/cips/PULL_REQUEST_TEMPLATE.md

-When opening a pull request to submit a new EIP, please use the suggested template: https://github.com/ethereum/EIPs/blob/master/eip-template.md
+When opening a pull request to submit a new CIP, please use the suggested template: https://github.com/cosmos/CIPs/blob/master/cip-template.md

 We have a GitHub bot that automatically merges some PRs.
 It will merge yours immediately if certain criteria are met: